Major League Baseball Game of the Week: The end of an era

-On December 14, 1988, CBS (under the guidance of Commissioner Peter Ueberroth, Major League Baseball's broadcast director Bryan Burns, CBS Inc. CEO Laurence Tisch as well as CBS Sports executives Neal Pilson and Eddie Einhorn) paid approximately US$1.8 billion for exclusive over-the-air television rights for over four years (beginning in 1990).
+On December 14, 1988, CBS paid approximately $1.8 billion for exclusive over-the-air television rights for over four years beginning in 1990.
 CBS paid about $265 million each year for the World Series, League Championship Series, All-Star Game, and the Saturday Game of the Week.

+The final regular season edition of NBC's Game of the Week was televised on September 30, 1989.
+That game featured the Toronto Blue Jays beating the Baltimore Orioles 4–3 to clinch the AL East title from the SkyDome.
+It was the 981st edition of NBC's Game of the Week overall.

-NBC's final Game of the Week was televised on October 9, 1989.
-It was Game 5 of the National League Championship Series between the San Francisco Giants and Chicago Cubs from Candlestick Park.
+NBC's final game of the year was televised on October 9, 1989.
+It was Game 5 of the 1989 National League Championship Series between the San Francisco Giants and Chicago Cubs from Candlestick Park.
 At the end of the telecast, game announcer Vin Scully said "It's a passing of a great American tradition.
 It is sad.
 I really and truly feel that.
 It will leave a vast window, to use a Washington word, where people will not get Major League Baseball and I think that's a tragedy.
 It's a staple that's gone.
 I feel for people who come to me and say how they miss it, and I hope me."